Skip to main content

 Help others

 It’s often said that the best way to help ourselves is to help other people.
 Studies show that volunteering improves mental health, so maybe now’s the time for your team to choose a charity or a community project to support?
 Find out if your local hospital, care home, or foodbank is on the lookout for some extra help, which you could provide remotely.
 Getting your team involved in volunteering can refocus everyone’s thinking on other people, which is the best way to stop thinking about ourselves too much.
-You will soon see that kindness – the theme of this year’s World Mental Health Day – and compassion are incredibly energizing for all.
+You will soon see that kindness – the theme of this year’s World Mental Health Day – and compassion are incredibly energising for all.

 Know your team and yourself

 Each great team has its own unique make-up, with a diverse mix of personalities, and bolstering colleague connection, especially if you’re in a leadership position, can really help with performance.
 Do the introverts need more encouragement to come out of their shells?
 Would a one-to-one catch-up session help you find out how they’re really coping?
 Have you considered if the extroverts may need more team interaction than others?
 People may be vulnerable for different reasons.
 Take some time to check in with yourself, too.
-How mindful are you of your own behavior, and how is that behavior impacting others?
+How mindful are you of your own behaviour, and how is that behaviour impacting others?

 Look for the good in other people